-(This is the final installment of our two-part series on intelligent automation, featuring MWD Research Director and Co-founder Neil Ward-Dutton (@neilwd), one of Europe’s most experienced and high-profile strategic technology advisors and industry analysts.
+(This is the final installment of our two-part series on intelligent automation, featuring Neil Ward-Dutton (@neilwd), VP, AI and Intelligent Process Automation European Practices, IDC.
+Ward-Dutton is one of Europe’s most experienced and high-profile strategic technology advisors and industry analysts.
 (Read Part One here).

 - Robotic process automation

 Experts anticipate massive growth in the use of AI and autonomous technologies in the next three years.
 And many business leaders believe that adding intelligent automation to their business processes is a critical success factor.
 The question is, how do you make sense of all of your options?
 And, if you are able to do that, how can you orchestrate the automation technologies in your organization to outmaneuver your competitors?

 Appian: You’ve characterized IA as a lever for competitive advantage.
 What did you mean by that?